dextralquisola/Flutter-Chat-App/README.md

 * Can login and signup using email
 * Can add friends using email
-* Can chat friends with realtime chat
+* Can chat friends with realtime data going to both users

 ## Future Updates